 In winter, the weather is quite cold so few people visit Fuji Mountain.
 However, those who love to see and play with the snow as well as admire the majestic beauty of Mount Fuji in winter also should try.

-How to get to MT Fuji from Tokyo?
+Mount Fuji day trip blog: How to get to MT Fuji from Tokyo?

-If you decide to travel by public transport, first you should carry an unlimited capacity Wifi transmitter to look up information and find the way.
+If you decide to travel by public transport, first you should carry an unlimited data Wifi transmitter to look up information and find the way.
 Below are some ways on how to go to MT Fuji from Tokyo.

 By bus: By a long-distance bus during the climbing season (from July to September)